Travelling Sri Lanka – Our Classic Ceylon Tour

-Sri Lanka – the perfect holiday destination!
+Sri Lanka the perfect holiday destination!
 Sri Lanka – full of fascinating history, culture and delicious food coupled with fantastic weather and magnificent views.
 So, after spending a total of 10 days in this amazing destination, we would like to share our experience, places to visit and top tips.
-So without further a due here is our guide to travelling Sri Lanka – Our Classic Ceylon tour.
+We traveled to Sri Lanka on our Honeymoon – so without further a due let’s get into our Itinerary

 Where to stay: Ramada Hotel – We recommend this hotel as its relatively inexpensive, and is in a great location to travel.